-- The number of parents asked to attend a field trip will depend on the nature and demands of the particular trip being taken.
+The number of parents asked to attend a field trip will depend on the nature and demands of the particular trip being taken.
 For grade level trips, teachers will work as a team to determine the number of parents per class that will attend the field trip.
-Often, only a specific number of - adults and students are allowed in a site due to fire codes.
+Often, only a specific number of adults and students are allowed in a site due to fire codes.

-During the course of a school year, we want to give as many - During the course of a school year, we want to give as many parents as possible the opportunity to assist with field trip supervision. - Parents participating in field trips are not permitted to bring siblings or other non-students on the trip with them.
+- During the course of a school year, we want to give as many parents as possible the opportunity to assist with field trip supervision. - Parents participating in field trips are not permitted to bring siblings or other non-students on the trip with them.
 Parent chaperones need to be fully able to assist in student supervision.
 Caring for siblings on a trip could detract from a parent's ability to fulfill this supervision responsibility.